areon546/NovaDriftSaveRemake/plan.md

 - my ultimate plan is a website like alicemetic

 - when adding builds, it will have to add newer ones above if they had a higher score, and below if they had a lower score - no, not anymore as i can just have it sort the builds at the end. i just need to have a counter. maybe i could have a class called "highscores" to which i have an array that can hold up to ten objects, and upon object addition then the highscores list gets sorted. it would also have to check

+What do i need to do?
+- create a way of editing the accounts
+- create a way of adding scores
+- editing settings? no
+- editing game mods? no
+- create a way of editing the keyboard settings, however this may be difficult

+### editing accounts
+- accountEXP - total xp so far? id need to recheck the questions i asked the devs
+- levelEXP - xp required to increase lvl
+- accountLevel - rank
+- lifetimeScore - total score

+so far i only see reason to edit accountLevel and lifetimeScore however im not sure if editing scores actually edits the variable values, and while it should, i also dont have a way to write them to a file.

+### adding scores